castaneai/minimatch/README.md

 ![](./overview.png)

 [Open Match](https://open-match.dev/) is a good solution for scalable matchmaking, but its scalability complicates the architecture.
-It is not essential for game developers to learn Kubernetes or distributed systems to develop matchmaking logic.

-And complex architectures are not needed for local development and testing of logic.
-Sometimes you will want a small Open Match.

-**minimatch** solves the above problem.
+Most of us are game developers, not Kubernetes experts.

-It runs in a single process; there are no dependencies other than Go!
+**minimatch** runs in a single process.
+All you need to run it is Go!

 ## Features